Master of Education in Educational Administration

 Courses are offered at times convenient for full-time teachers.
 All EDAD courses are offered in a hybrid/online format.
 Students will be meeting at HBU to interact with professors who have leadership experience in public and private schools.
 However, some of the course learning activities have been moved online, making it possible to utilize a hybrid format.
 Classes will typically meet face-to-face one week, and then online the next.

-Check prerequisites before enrolling in any courses.
+Note: Check prerequisites before enrolling in any courses.
 Students will be eligible to register for EDAD 6191 (1 hour) or 6193(1 hour) after they have completed at least 12 hours of the course requirements.
-Students must complete 160 hours of school leadership on-the-job activities while being mentored by a school leader who has a principal certification.
+Students must complete 160 hours of school leadership on-the-job activities while being mentored by a school leader who holds a valid Texas Principal Certificate.
 Students will participate in Texas Teacher Evaluation and Support System (T-TESS) appraiser training.
 Internships are offered in the Spring and Fall semesters.
+Students must pass the TExES Principal Assessment.